jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Possible plan for next run:
     - [x] Scripting with new corrections.
     - [x] Running new script.
-    - [x] Random sampling some check-outs (+ folder diffs between Circle-Docs and Software-System-Docs).
+    - [x] Random sampling some check-outs (+ folder diffs between Encircle-Docs and Software-System-Docs).
     - [x] Random sampling of history of single files.
     - [x] Comparing 'before' and 'after' file lists.